follower46/ashaw-notes/README.md

 ## Migrating Notes

-If you're wanting to sample multiple backends (or if you have a local notes file you'd like to import into Redis) you can use ```python3 ./main.py migrate```.
+If you're wanting to sample multiple backends (or if you have a local notes file you'd like to import into Redis) you can use ```ashaw-notes migrate```.
 Simply execute the script with the modules you want to use as parameters.
 For example,
 ```
 $ ashaw-notes migrate local_notes redis_notes